Masses Publishing Co. v. Patten: Opinion

-To assimilate agitation, legitimate as such, with direct incitement to violent resistance, is to disregard the tolerance of all methods of political agitation which in normal times is a safeguard of free government.

-Judge Hand affirmed that if a citizen "stops short of urging upon others that it is their duty or their interest to resist the law," then he or she is protected by the First Amendment.
+Judge Hand affirmed that if a citizen "stops short of urging upon others that it is their duty or their interest to resist the law," then they are protected by the First Amendment.
 One may, for example, "admire" resistors of the draft, but may not, under the "incitement" test, "counsel or advise" someone to violate the law at a specific time and place.